 Like all landlords we have a legal duty to carry out a safety check every year on the gas appliances in your home.
 This service helps make sure that the appliances are completely safe for you and your family.
 They also ensure that they are working properly which can help you manage your gas bills.
-What's more, if you get your gas service completed on the first appointment you will be entered in the monthly prize draw to win £50!

-It is in the terms of your tenancy agreement that Midland Heart can carry out these checks.
+It is in the terms of your tenancy agreement that wecan carry out these checks.
 If for any reason you don’t allow our contractors into your home, we may serve you a notice seeking possession of your property for breaking these terms.
 Legal action may also need to be taken to gain access to your home or we can force access in case of an emergency.

 Managing your appointments